By Madison Huffling, OU Athletics Communications Intern

 “We’ve both been coaching ever since we got out of school, so it’s kind of a way of life for us,” Jamie said.

-As a four-year letterwinner for the Jumbos, Pinzino helped the team to three Eastern Collegiate Athletic Conference Championships and was a part of the 1995 squad which reached the NCAA Division III Regional and earned a No. 2 seed.
+As a four-year letterwinner for the Jumbos, Pinzino helped the team to three Eastern Collegiate Athletic Conference Championship and was a part of the 1995 squad which reached the NCAA Division III Regional and earned a No. 2 seed.
 He graduated in 1997 with a bachelor’s degree in history and that same year he also received the Tufts Baseball Elias Award for his hard work and dedication throughout his career.

 His coaching career launched in 1998 when he took a job as the assistant coach at Division III Pomona-Pitzer in Claremont, Calif.
 He then went on to be an assistant coach at Holy Cross before returning to Tufts.
 After a two season stint with his alma mater, he took the head coaching position at Assumption College.